ASMR on Twitch has seen a growth of over 100% in the last 12 months

-According to Rainmaker.gg the growth of people watching ASMR on Twitch has been huge from 2020 to 2021.
+According to a report from StreamElements featuring data from Rainmaker.gg the growth of people watching ASMR on Twitch has been huge from 2020 to 2021.

 - READ MORE: ‘Chicory’ composer Lena Raine talks about life after ‘Celeste’ and calling your parents from a payphone